Authentic Italian Pizza Dough Recipe | Perfect Pizza Every Time!

 Cultural or Regional Variations

-Italian pizza is celebrated worldwide, not just for its delicious toppings but also for the distinctive regional variations that define its dough and preparation methods.
+Italian pizza is celebrated worldwide for its delicious toppings and the distinctive regional variations that define its dough and preparation methods.
 Each region of Italy has its own take on pizza, reflecting local ingredients, traditions, and culinary preferences.
 Here are some notable variations to explore:

 1. Neapolitan Pizza Dough